-Shoot using the flash without connecting the camera and flash with a cord by using two AF360FGZ units.
+You can shoot using the flash without connecting the camera and flash with a cord by using two external flashes (AF540FGZ or AF360FGZ).
 The High-speed sync mode is also available in wireless mode.

-Be sure to set the two AF360FGZ units to the same channel.
-See the AF360FGZ operating manual for details.
+Be sure to set the two external flashes (AF540FGZ or AF360FGZ) to the same channel.
+See the AF540FGZ or AF360FGZ operating manual for details.